 When the same song is playing in the background for hours, once it stops, even after many hours or days, it lingers in our head and suddenly we find ourselves humming it.
 It happens unconsciously.
 This doesn’t happen with other forms of content.
 They don’t automatically appear in our mind like music.
 And there is more.

-If you have ever slept while listening to a podcast or an audio book, I am sure you have experienced it.
-The audio starts to merge with our dreams and the people in our dream start to speak those words- like some movie script.
-It has happened so many times with me that it always leaves a very strange feeling when I wake up.
+If you try sleeping while listening to a podcast or an audio book, the audio starts to merge with our dreams and the people in our dream start to speak those words- like some movie script.
+It has happened so many times with me.
+It always leaves a very strange feeling even after you wake up.

 So when I felt that the things I was listening weren't really adding value.
 I experimented by replacing it with instrumental music - lofi music (something that is in trend right now).
 Interestingly, it had a similar impact.
 The music was playing in the background, just like the podcasts, while my brain was on its own trajectory of thoughts, minus the voice of authority.
 Maybe we are undermining the power and influence of an audio.

-The age of information has pushed the human race into the age of confusion.
-The abundance of content and information (true or fake) has blinded our ability to make a better judgement.
+The abundance of content and information (true or fake) may have blinded our ability to make a better judgement.
 We are merely making decisions based on hearsay.
 The loud and continuous streaming of texts and videos may have created hundreds of factions in our society.
 But the podcasts or any newer format of audio platform is just going to put that on a steroid.
 Imagine, 7 billion people speaking their mind at once.
 Who is listening?
 No one.
 And we are not even half aware of what we are saying.
-Take Twitter for an example.

 Since the beginning of the human race there have only been two rituals.
 One where a small crowd gathered around a campfire to listen to a great story.
 Next where a mass people gathered to chant together in unison while the leader of the tribe made the offering to the higher power.
 Where will this podcasting lead us?
 Your guess is as good as mine.